CARDIAC CATHETERIZATION LABORATORY

 • Coronary Angiograms: This imaging helps identify atherosclerosis (the buildup of fat and cholesterol plaque in the arteries) and other types of blockages in the coronary system.

-• Percutaneous Transluminal Coronary Angioplasties: In PTCA procedures, the Cath Lab team treats blocked coronary arteries with balloons to open the vessels and measure blood flow.
+• Percutaneous Transluminal Coronary Angioplasties (PTCA): In PTCA procedures, the Cath Lab team treats blocked coronary arteries with balloons to open the vessels and measure blood flow.

 • Coronary Stenting: This procedure, which can augment a PTCA, involves placing a small, expandable coil (“stent”) in the diseased segment of the vessel.
 This will reinforce the vessel, providing a more enduring result than angioplasty alone.

-• Electrophysiology Services: EPS comprises diagnostic and therapeutic procedures for abnormalities in the electrical system of the heart — including implantation of pacemakers and intra-cardiac defibrillators.
+• Electrophysiology Services (EPS): EPS comprises diagnostic and therapeutic procedures for abnormalities in the electrical system of the heart — including implantation of pacemakers and intra-cardiac defibrillators.